subhra74/snowflake/README.md

 Snowflake has been tested with Ubuntu server, CentOS, RHEL, OpenSUSE, FreeBSD, OpenBSD, NetBSD and HP-UX

 <h3>Intended audience</h3>
 <p>The application is targeted mainly towards web/backend developers who often deploy/debug their code on remote servers and not overly fond of complex terminal based commands.
-It could also be useful for sysadmins as well who manges lots of remote servers manually.
+It could also be useful for sysadmins as well who manages lots of remote servers manually.
 </p>

 <h2>Download:</h2>